evgenyneu/Auk/README.md

 This is an iOS library that shows images in a scroll view with page indicator.

+* Shows local and remote images.
+* Remote images are automatically downloaded when they become visible in the scroll view.
+* Includes auto scrolling.
+* Allows to scroll to an image from code.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/auk_paged_image_scroller_ios.jpg' alt='Auk paged image scroll for iOS and Swift' width='382'>

 *Drawing of the great auk by John Gerrard Keulemans, circa 1900.
 Source: [Wikimedia Commons](https://en.wikipedia.org/wiki/Great_auk).*